maggiead/outreach/_diversity/eupelmidae.md

 ## Morphology

 Members of the subfamily Eupelminae have a unique jumping mechanism which is powered by the contraction of the large acropleural muscles.
 These muscles stretch energy storing blocks made of [resilin](https://en.wikipedia.org/wiki/Resilin).
-When triggered, the energy is released distorting the thorax, forcing the head and abdomen to bend over it causing the midlegs to snap backward propelling it into the air.
+When triggered, the energy is released distorting the thorax, forcing the head and abdomen to bend over it causing the midlegs to snap backward propelling the wasp into the air.
 These modifications will often cause Eupelminae to die in a bent shape with the head and abdomen held upwards (figure A and E above).
-Eupelminae are [sexually dimorphic](https://en.wikipedia.org/wiki/Sexual_dimorphism) making it difficult for males to be identified and are often mistaken for members of the family Pteromalidae (figure B and C above).
+Eupelminae are [sexually dimorphic](https://en.wikipedia.org/wiki/Sexual_dimorphism) making it difficult for males to be identified and they are often mistaken for members of the family Pteromalidae (figure B and C above).

 <img src="https://sfg.taxonworks.org/s/zzs7jl" width="100%"/>